Keith Joseph: Legacy

-Joseph's speech Monetarism is Not Enough was described by Margaret Thatcher as "one of the very few speeches which have fundamentally affected a political generation's way of thinking."

-Joseph's political achievement was in pioneering the application of monetarist economics to British political economics, and in developing what would later become known as 'Thatcherism'.
+Joseph's 1976 speech "Monetarism Is Not Enough" was described by Margaret Thatcher as "one of the very few speeches which have fundamentally affected a political generation's way of thinking".
+Joseph's political achievement was in pioneering the application of monetarist economics to British political economics, and in developing what would later become known as Thatcherism.
 He knew his own limitations, remarking of the prospect of his becoming Leader of the Conservative Party that "it would have been a disaster for the party, country, and me", and he rated himself a failure in office.

-His political philosophy speeches were ridiculed by some at the time but they were profoundly influential within the Conservative Party and in practice set the tone for politics in the 1980s.

-The Keith Joseph Memorial Lecture, held annually, is a testament to his legacy as the intellectual powerhouse of Thatcherism.
+The Sir Keith Joseph Memorial Lecture is held annually by the Centre for Policy Studies.

-Accusation of paedophilia

-In 2014, Anthony Gilberthorpe, a Tory activist and failed parliamentary candidate, accused Sir Keith Joseph of being present at parties where sexual abuse of underaged boys took place.
-Along with naming others in the Cabinet of the day, Mr Gilberthorpe accused Sir Keith Joseph of being a paedophile.

 Personal life

-Joseph was married twice: firstly, in 1951 to Hellen Guggenheimer, with whom he had four children.
+Joseph was married twice: first, in 1951, to Hellen Guggenheimer, with whom he had four children.
 They separated in 1978, finally divorcing in 1985.
 In 1990 he married Yolanda Sheriff (née Castro), whom he had known since the 1940s.